MariloyH/MechaCar_Statistical_Analysis/README.md

   -Is the slope of the linear model considered to be zero?
   **No**
   Why or why not?
-  **Because we have correlacion between the metrics and and the dependent variable, mpg**
+  **Because we have a correlacion between the metrics and and the dependent variable, mpg**

   -Does this linear model predict mpg of MechaCar prototypes effectively?
   **Yes**

   Why or why not?
   **Because in the summary we can observe that the R squared is 0.68, in other words, it has 68% of the y variablity depends from x**